yoctoyotta1024/clara-bayley-superdroplets/README.md

 # clara-bayley-superdroplets
-Clara Bayley's version of the superdroplet model statring fromsimple expanding parcel containing superdrops
+Clara Bayley's version of the superdroplet model statring from a simple expanding parcel model containing superdrops